MolGenie/smiles2concepts/README.md

 # Smiles2concepts
 This software provides a classification service for small organic molecules.

 The open access CDK/Ambit and OpenChemLib library was used for compound structure classification based on a MolGenie Organic Chemistry Ontology (MOCO) in the OBO 1.2 format.
 Please note that most ontology editors (like OBOEdit or Protégé) are not able to read this format in full extent.
 MOCO contains 114965 concept nodes, of which 106487 are leaf nodes.
-2497 nodes contain SMARTS definitions, 104186 nodes contain ID-Codes that are used to classify the compound structure.
+2497 nodes contain SMARTS definitions, 104186 nodes contain ID-Codes that are used to classify the compound ring system structure(s).

 The output is given as a JSON formatted response using the input SMILES string and the detected chemical classes for the given input molecule.